GordonGG/ECS796P/README.md

 # ECS796P-coursework
-This is the coursework of ECS796P Distribute System Option 2 which base in lab1 and lab2 Using Springboot
+This is the coursework of ECS796P Distribute System Option 2 which base in lab1 and lab2.
+Student name :Tianhong Gao
+Using Springboot
 ## how to start?
 1. sudo apt uodate